natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Multiple runs of the model
 --------------------------

-The tool setup is the same as for a single run, but the user needs to specify a new workspace for each new run.
-Make sure each workspace exists under the main directory (i.e. HabitatRiskAssess folder in the example above).
-As long as all data are contained within the main Input data folder you can use the same Input folder for multiple runs.
-For example, using the sample data, if you wanted to create two runs of the HRA model based on two different data quality ratings for a fishing stressors, you could use the Input data folder under main HRA folder and create two new workspace folders, "runHRA500m" and "runHRA500m2" ("500" stands for the resolution of gridded seascape in meters).
+The setup is essentially the same as for a single run, but the user will need to specify a new workspace (folder) for each additional run.
+Make sure the new workspace exists under the main directory (i.e. HabitatRiskAssess folder in the example above).
+For example, using the sample data, if you wanted to run the HRA model based on two different data quality ratings for a fishing stressor, you would create two new workspace folders, "runHRA500m" and "runHRA500m2" ("500" stands for the resolution of gridded seascape in meters).
 See below for an example of the folder setup.

 Viewing output from the model
 -----------------------------